• Concerts & Events

 The Kamloops Symphony Society creates lasting change by:

-• Expanding Access to the Arts / We reach audiences across generations, backgrounds, and geographies — through both live and digital performances, education, and outreach.
+• Expanding Access to the Arts: We reach audiences across generations, backgrounds, and geographies — through both live and digital performances, education, and outreach.

-• Enriching Lives Through Education / The KSO Music School offers accessible, high-quality music education that supports students’ personal, artistic, and academic development.
+• Enriching Lives Through Education: The KSO Music School offers accessible, high-quality music education that supports students’ personal, artistic, and academic development.

-• Building Stronger Communities / We use music to cultivate empathy, joy, understanding, and shared experience — essential ingredients for vibrant and resilient communities.
+• Building Stronger Communities: We use music to cultivate empathy, joy, understanding, and shared experience — essential ingredients for vibrant and resilient communities.

 We advocate for a more equitable and representative arts ecosystem across Canada — one that values regional voices, invests in rural cultural infrastructure, and recognizes music as a public good.

-Artistic Vision
+Artistic Intent

-At the heart of the KSO & KSO Music School is a belief in the expressive power of orchestral music — music that brings people together, tells stories, and inspires deep connection.
+At the heart of the KSO + KSO Music School is a belief in the expressive power of orchestral music — music that brings people together, tells stories, and inspires deep connection.
 The orchestra is our artistic foundation: a living, evolving form that enables us to explore the full range of human emotion, experience, and imagination.
 Through it, we honour tradition, celebrate innovation, and create moments of profound beauty.

 But we also recognize that the musical needs of our community are as diverse and dynamic as the people who call this region home.
 Our artistic intent reaches beyond the concert hall to embrace a broader musical ecosystem — one that reflects local voices, connects across genres and cultures, and responds to the spirit of our time and place.